mateo0023/supernote-tool-rs/README.md

 ![Black, Light Gray, Dark Gray, Striped](./examples/Test%20Doc_Page_3.png)

-However, there's no Optical Character Recognition (OCR) so they are first loaded with empty text fields.
-You can manually edit them and even save/load those title transcriptions with the Load/Save Cache buttons.
+There's title handwriting recognition done through [MyScript](https://www.myscript.com).
+Transcription will only be done if you've not yet done so in the loaded "Transcripts" JSON file.
+You can manually edit titles and even save/load those transcriptions with the "Load/Save Transcriptions" buttons.
 When exporting, these settings will be automatically saved to the last selected settings file.

 ## Contributions